 Serevent is not a rescue medication, and people must not use it to treat sudden asthma attacks or COPD.

 People take salmeterol via a Diskus inhaler.
 This is a type of flat, round inhaler that provides a small amount of powdered medication in a puff of air that the person breathes in.

 A person should talk to their doctor or pharmacist about how to use their inhaler correctly.
 Parents and caregivers should assist children until they are able to use the inhaler correctly on their own.

 When taking salmeterol, a person should take the dosage their doctor prescribes, and they should not use the medication for any longer than their doctor recommends.

 People should store their salmeterol Diskus inhaler at room temperature and away from heat, sunlight, and moisture.

 A person should take salmeterol according to their doctor’s instructions.

 If a person misses a dose of salmeterol, they should wait and take the next dose at the regular time.
 People should not take two doses at one time.
 Doing so may result in an overdose.

 The exact dosing instructions for salmeterol will depend on what condition a person is taking it to treat.
-The Food and Drug Administration (FDA) outline the following typical dosages for this medication:
+The

 - For asthma: One inhalation twice daily, about 12 hours apart.